The purpose of the course waiver1 process is twofold:

 The documentation submitted by the student will be reviewed by the appropriate instructor of record and a decision made in time for the student to prepare for any required challenge examination.
-The student will be notified by the Assistant /Associate Dean for Academic Affairs of the outcome of each challenge examination taken.
+The student will be notified by the office of the Assistant /Associate Dean for Academic Affairs of the outcome of any challenge examination taken.

 If a student successfully passes a challenge examination, or otherwise has a waiver request approved, a Course Waiver form will be completed by the Office of Academic and Student Affairs and appropriately filed with the Registrar.
 The original Course Waiver form will be placed in the student’s academic file maintained in the Office of Academic and Student Affairs and a copy provided to the academic advisor.

 Medical Science Foundation Courses

-If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Associate Dean for Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
+If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Assistant/Associate Dean for Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
 Incoming students are notified in writing of this option by the Admission Office.
 Requests for a challenge examination may not be granted.